logicmoo/tuProlog/README.md

 **Current version: tuProlog 3.3.0 (released on March 22, 2018)**

-## **Highlights** ##
+## **Requirements** ##

-The minimum platform for tuProlog 3 is Java 8 *with JDK* (not just a pure JRE): users not interested in the new_lambda/3 predicate, however, can go for a standard JRE, as usual.
+The required platform for tuProlog 3 is Java 8 *with JDK* (not just a pure JRE): users not interested in the new_lambda/3 predicate, however, can go for a standard JRE.
-Accordingly, this version is currently released for Java SE and .NET platforms only, since Java 8 support in not available in Android 4.4 -- we are waiting for Android 5.
-For similar reasons, the Eclipse plugin is under an extensive refactoring, and will not be available for a while

 tuProlog 2.9.2 is intended to be the last stable version supporting Java 7.

+The Eclipse plugin works on Eclipse Neon and Oxygen (64 bit).

+The Android app works on Android 5.0.1 and above.

 ### **New features version 3.3.0**###
 This version aims to provide a stable environment